qzq92/SimpleCodeInterpreter/README.md

 ## Acknowledgement and Credits

-The codebase developed are in reference to *Section 6: Building a documentation assistant(Embeddings, VectorDBs, Retrieval, Memory)* of Udemy course titled "LangChain- Develop LLM powered applications with LangChain" available via https://www.udemy.com/course/langchain.
+The codebase developed are in reference to *Section 7: Building a slim ChatGPT Code-Interpreter(Advanced Agents, OpenAI Functions)* of Udemy course titled "LangChain- Develop LLM powered applications with LangChain" available via https://www.udemy.com/course/langchain.